sakhsain/FluxBB-Bengali-Translation/README.md

 ### License and Disclaimer ⚖️📜
 License: [GNU GPL V2 ( by the FluxBB)](https://github.com/fluxbb/fluxbb/blob/master/COPYING).

-Disclaimer: The translator does not compensate for any damage caused by the use of FluxBB or this file by the user.
+<span style="color:red;">Disclaimer:</span> The translator does not compensate for any damage caused by the use of FluxBB or this file by the user.